Special Needs Adoption Guest Post: He Gives Good Gifts

 After 6 months of presenting and not being chosen, we learned of a new situation.
 There was a family history with some risks and some difficult circumstances throughout the pregnancy.
 At the time, I was studying Gideon and how God had asked him to drastically reduce the size of his army so it would be clear who was winning the victory.
 At that time, I felt like God was telling me to reduce some of the control I felt I needed over the circumstances surrounding a potential adoption situation.
 I needed to reduce my armies and let God fight for our baby.
 So, we presented and were matched!

-We travelled to Florida to meet our expectant mother and get a peek at the baby through an ultrasound.
+We traveled to Florida to meet our expectant mother and get a peek at the baby through an ultrasound.
 It was a surreal and amazing experience.
 We were so excited!
 We came home and got everything ready.
 We chose a name.

 Then, we got a call saying that our expectant mother had had a blood test which showed a very high possibility that the baby had Down syndrome.
 We could back out of the match with no penalty.
 We had not checked the box for Down syndrome.